demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/AllToasters-SpectateEnemies/README.md

 Pressing your "Flashlight" key (default: RMB) will toggle a flashlight on your spectator camera to see enemies and players better in the dark.

+Pressing the "Zoom Out/Zoom In" keys (default: Scroll Wheel) while spectating an enemy will zoom the camera in and out.
+This can help with bigger enemies that are hard to see at default zoom.

 ### Keybinds
 You can set your keybinds in the in-game keybind menu.
 The following SpectateEnemies keybinds correspond to these default controls:

 "Swap between Players/Enemies" : E
 "Open Config Menu" : Insert
 "Toggle Flashlight" : Right Button
+"Zoom Out" : Scroll Wheel Down
+"Zoom In" : Scroll Wheel Up

 ### Config Menu
 Pressing your "Menu" key (default: Insert) will open the config menu.
 Clicking the box next to an enemy's name will enable/disable spectating that enemy.